The Zombies: Rock and Roll Hall of Fame

-Most recent tours
+2019–2024

 In May 2019 the Zombies announced a co-headlining tour with Brian Wilson and Al Jardine of The Beach Boys called "Something Great From ’68’" featuring the Zombies performing Odessey and Oracle, in addition to other greatest hits.
 This tour would also feature the four surviving original members (Colin Blunstone, Rod Argent, Chris White and Hugh Grundy) in addition to the band's current line-up.

 In late 2021, the band announced they would be undertaking extensive tours of Britain, the US, Canada and Europe between February and September 2022.
 However, in January 2022 it was announced that the UK part of the tour would be postponed until 2023.

 The Zombies performing at the Royal Oak Music Theatre in Royal Oak, Michigan, 18 October 2023.

 In October 2023, the band performed at the Royal Oak Music Theatre in Royal Oak, Michigan.

 On 11 July 2024 it was announced that 79 year old Rod Argent would be retiring from touring after suffering a stroke following the completion of a UK tour.
 A projected fall tour of the US was then canceled.

 A festival, called Begin Here, celebrated Rod Argent's legacy and retirement.
 The festival, held in St Albans on 8-10 November 2024, included a special performance, "The Zombies & Friends: A Tribute to Rod Argent," on 9 November at the Eric Morecambe Centre in Harpenden.
 Other highlights included a performance of Colin Blunstone's album One Year.
-After this Blunstone continued to tour and perform as a solo act.
+After this Blunstone continued to tour and perform as a solo act, with the Zombies remaining inactive.

-Hung Up On A Dream Documentary
+Hung Up on a Dream documentary

-Hung Up On A Dream is a documentary film chronicling the six-decade career of British rock band The Zombies, from their teenage beginnings to their induction into the Rock & Roll Hall of Fame.
-The film was released May 2025 in theatres across the US, and garnered rave reviews and a 90% “Rotten Tomatoes” score.
+The Zombies: Hung Up on a Dream is a documentary film chronicling the band's six-decade career.
+The film was released May 2025 in theatres across the US, and garnered a 90% "Rotten Tomatoes" score.
 Directed by Robert Schwartzman, the film features archival footage, interviews with the surviving original members, and appearances by band’s admirers such as Paul Weller, Dave Grohl, Hayley Williams, Harry Styles, HAIM, Post Malone and FINNEAS.

-According to Blunstone, “It’s been an emotional journey seeing The Zombies’ story brought to life in Robert’s beautifully-made film.”
+Blunstone commented on the film: “It’s been an emotional journey seeing The Zombies’ story brought to life in Robert’s beautifully-made film.”